empira/PDFsharp/src/foundation/src/PDFsharp/docs/AboutFonts.md

 The class **PdPdfTrueTypeFontfFont** is used by PDFsharp to represent TrueType fonts in a PDF document that use the WinAnsiEncoding string representation.
-It uses lesser space for text in PDF file than the CID (character id) glyph encoded text representation, but the character set is limited to (roughly) ANSI characters (codepage 1252).
+It uses lesser space for text in PDF file than the CID (character ID) glyph encoded text representation, but the character set is limited to (roughly) ANSI characters (codepage 1252).

 ### PdfType0Font : PdfFont